MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v0.md

 **`specifyLocation`** - **Path to Kubectl**<br>
 `string`.
 Required when `versionOrLocation = location`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the full path to the `kubectl.exe`.
+Specifies the full path to the `kubectl.exe` file.
 <!-- :::editable-content-end::: -->
 <br>